iCliniq Logo

 Welcome to icliniq.com.

-You have not mentioned about her birth weight.
-That will give us an idea about how much weight she has gained.
+You have not mentioned her birth weight.
+That will give us an idea of how much weight she has gained.

 Our criteria for good health in young children are their feeding, sleep, and activities.
-If all these parameters are normal, there is nothing to worry.
-She will eventually gain weight.
-You have also not mentioned what does your pediatrician says about it.
-Regarding white spots, I cannot comment, as I have not seen them, but children do develop many spots or rashes, but nothing to worry.
+If all these parameters are normal, there is nothing to worry about.
+She will eventually experience weight gain.
+You have also not mentioned what your pediatrician says about it.
+Regarding white spots, I cannot comment, as I have not seen them, but children do develop many spots or rashes, but nothing to worry about.

 Patient's Query